 - The disappearance of valuable assets

 Unfortunately, many seniors become an easy target as they age, and their faculties decline.
-When we have the elderly in our lives, we must watch for signs of financial abuse, or any other harm that may happen in their life.
+When we have the elderly in our lives, we must watch for signs of financial abuse.
+Also any other harm that may happen in their life.
 If you are a witness or suspect to an abusive situation involving a senior, you can contact the National Adult Protective Service and find your local chapter to submit a report and get help.
 Let’s all keep in mind, protection of any vulnerable human being is everyone’s responsibility.